What is 4-H?

 What happens in clubs?
 Will my friends be there?

-Most clubs welcome any young person in kindergarten through one year past high school interested in any project area.
+Most clubs welcome anybody in kindergarten through one year past high school and interested in any project area.
 Youngsters in kindergarten through second grade join as Cloverbuds.
-Clubs may meet after school or in the evening.
-There are also community clubs, and even local clubs for residents of one housing complex.
+Clubs may meet after school, in the evening or on the weekend.
+There are community clubs and local clubs for residents of one housing complex.
 There are clubs in every Minnesota county and two sovereign Indian nations.
 You may meet people you already know or a whole new set of friends.

 Who manages clubs?
 Can I be a club leader?